 If taken as part of a BSc degree courses which must be passed before this course can be attempted:

 - FN1024 Principles of banking and finance.

-Students can only take FN3023 Investment management at the same time as or after FN3092 Corporate finance, not before.
+Students can only take FN3023 Investment management at the same time as or after one of FN3092 Corporate finance, FN2190 Asset pricing and financial markets or AC3059 Financial management, not before.

 Financial markets and instruments

 - derivative markets

 Fund management and investment

 - return based trading strategies